Raymond Pilet d'Alès

-Raymond Pilet (Raymond de Narbonnne-Pelet) (1075–1120), the only child of Bernard I Pilet of Narbonne and his wife, whose name is unknown.
+Raymond Pilet (Raymond de Narbonnne-Pelet) (c.
+1075–1120), the only child of Bernard I Pilet of Narbonne and his wife, whose name is unknown.
 Seigneur of Alès.
 Bernard was the son of Raymond II, Viscount of Narbone from 1066 to 1067.
 The name “pilet” refers to a fur that the nobility wore over their cuirass and coats-of-arms.
 Raymond distinguished himself as a combatant during the First Crusade.

 Joining the First Crusade

 Many of the chroniclers of the Crusades, including William of Tyre, have praised the valor and piety of Raymond.
 Guibert of Nogent’s Dei Gesta per Francos goes so far as to describe him as a mythological hero.
 Raymond’s exploits in the crusade are recorded in Historia Francorum qui ceperunt Iherusalem, the chronicle of Raymond of Aguilers.
 Raymond was first under the command of Hugh the Great, Count of Vermandois, as part of his army and was present at the siege of Nicaea in 1097.

 At the first siege of Antioch, from 21 October 1097 to 2 June 1098, Raymond was in the army of Raymond IV of Toulouse.
 During the second siege, he commanded the 11th Corps of the Christian army, with Isoard I, Count of Die (Diois), Gérard de Roussillon, William V of Montpellier and Guillaume-Amanieu d'Albert.

 Raymond also played a role in the saga of the Holy Lance.
 After the discovery of the lance and questions about its authenticity, Peter Bartholomew went through an ordeal of fire to verify it as a holy relic.
 Raymond pulled Peter from the fire, saving his life temporarily (he died of his wounds twelve days later), and the lance was discredited.